madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

   Hard blocked: no
 sudo rfkill unblock 1 #id
 ```

-This is because I did not reset BIOS to defaults before doing the update.

 `+` and `-` keys are not working to move USB devices up in the BIOS boot list, as the keyboard lacks a numeric pad.
 To be able to press those, I attached an external keyboard.